 The lateral disc herniation is seen in foraminal and extraforaminal herniations and they have different clinical features to that of medial disc herniation seen in subarticular and central herniations.
 The lateral intervertebral disc herniations can when compared to medial herniations more directly irritate and mechanically compress the nerve roots that are exiting and the dorsal root ganglions situated inside the narrowed spinal canal.

 Therefore, lateral herniation is seen more frequently in older age with more radicular pain and neurological deficits.
 There is also more radiating leg pain and intervertebral disc herniations in multiple levels in the lateral groups when compared to medial disc herniations.

 The clinician should look out for atypical presentations as there could be other differential diagnoses.
-The onset of symptoms should be inquired to determine whether the disease is acute, sub-acute, or chronic in onset.
-Past medical history has to be inquired in detail to exclude red flag symptoms such as pain which occurs at night without activity which can be seen in pelvic vein compression, non-mechanical pain which may be seen in tumors or infections.
+The onset of symptoms should be inquired about to determine whether the disease is acute, sub-acute, or chronic in onset.
+Past medical history has to be inquired about in detail to exclude red flag symptoms such as pain that occurs at night without activity which can be seen in pelvic vein compression, and non-mechanical pain which may be seen in tumors or infections.

 If there is a progressive neurological deficit, with bowel and bladder involvement is there, it is considered a neurological emergency and urgently investigated because cauda equine syndrome may occur which if untreated, can lead to permanent neurological deficit.

 Getting a detailed history is important including the occupation of the patient as some activities in the job may be exacerbating the patient’s symptoms.
 The patient should be assessed regarding which activities he can and cannot do.